 The same wavelet was used to model the transmission wavefields in every case.
 Therefore, events in summed transmission wavefields are perfectly correlable.
 Because the sources were placed at the same depth in the model domain, there is perfect constructive and destructive interference when events overlap.
-To model field data, $T_f$ , composed of two single source transmission wavefields, a and b, a bulk time shift $\tau$ can introduce time delays between the activation of the sources.
-Therefore, data modeling multiple sources has the form
+To model field data, T_f , composed of two single source transmission wavefields, a and b, a bulk time shift τ can introduce time delays between the activation of the sources.
+Therefore, data modeling multiple sources has the form of the transmission wavefield defined in equation 2.1 performed in the Fourier domain is

-$$T_f(t) = a \delta(t - \tau_a) + b \delta(t - \tau_b).$$ (2.1)
+$$T_f(t) = a \delta(t - \tau_a) + b \delta(t - \tau_b). \tag{2.1}$$

 In general, capital variables represent Fourier domain wavefields, and lowercase variables represent their time domain equivalents.
 The equation above violates this convention simply to avoid confusion between the transmission wavefield and the time variable.
-Time correlation of the transmission wavefield defined in equation 2.1 performed in the Fourier domain is
+Time correlation